STEP THREE: Discover the Main Point of the Sermon (Reduce the sermon to one sentence)

 How to Move from MPS to The First Main Division

 The MPS is followed by the interrogative statement using one of the five interrogative adverbs (why, how, what, when, and where).
 After you exegete the passage, list both how and why (the more common interrogative adverbs used) that can develop the MPS.
-One instead of two interrogatives will develop the MPS better.
+One of the two interrogatives will develop the MPS better.
 Again, this rule can be broken when a "why" and "how" interrogative statement will fit the passage better.

 The interrogative sentence is followed by the transitional sentence, with a keyword, which connects the MPS to the first main point of the sermon.